soffes/Crypto/Readme.markdown

 Simple CommonCrypto wrapper for Swift for OS X, iOS, watchOS, and tvOS with [Carthage](https://github.com/carthage/carthage) support.

+This library depends on [CommonCrypto](https://github.com/soffes/CommonCrypto) since you can't use it directly from Swift.
+If you don't my extensions and just want that made easy, use that library directly.

 Released under the [MIT license](LICENSE).
 Enjoy.